parhamsazdar/Blog/README.md

 ![Capture](https://user-images.githubusercontent.com/71823327/109257732-098c5880-780e-11eb-85c1-a5affe60addf.PNG)
 ![3](https://user-images.githubusercontent.com/71823327/109257722-05f8d180-780e-11eb-9c29-1244c9f7aa25.PNG)
 ## Short description
+This code is Django project website that people can post some posts in it and enjoy by reading or surffung in my website.
 We have three groups in this project.
 The groups of below do them jobs in django admin and we dont have seprate UI for managing in our website.
 1. Admin (superuser)